holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/syllabus.md

 the computer and give students the confidence to look "inside" the various abstractions that give computers their power.

-In the first half of the course, students will be exposed the basics of programming.
+In the first half of the course, students will be exposed to the basics of programming.
 The goal will be to understand the fundamentals of computational thinking and to identify opportunities to utilize automation.
 In the second half, they will utilize this knowledge to understand different “levels” of